gemini-hlsw/scheduler/README.md

 Fork the project and then clone into your desired directory.

-**Otional step:** You may wish to also fork and clone the [lucupy](https://github.com/gemini-hlsw/lucupy) repository, which is the package that contains the model for this project.
+**Optional step:** You may wish to also fork and clone the [lucupy](https://github.com/gemini-hlsw/lucupy) repository, which is the package that contains the model for this project.
 Otherwise the package dependency will be installed from pypi.

 ### Create the project environment: